racker/service-registry-docs/Service-API-Operations.md

 A client can specify the optional `marker` query parameter.
 If the marker is provided, only the events with ids that are newer or equal to the  marker are returned.
-If no marker is provided, events from the last 24 hours are returned.
+If no marker is provided, events from the last hour are returned.

 #### List Events Response